micro-os-plus/diag-trace-xpack/README.md

           return 0;
         }

-      // TODO: write chars from buffer.
+      // TODO: write chars from buffer to the trace channel.

-      // All characters successfully sent.
-      return (ssize_t) nbyte;
+      // Return the number of characters successfully sent. return (ssize_t) nbyte;
     }